 My one quibble is that seating was limited and it was a bit of a bunfight to find somewhere to sit on a busy Easter weekend.
 If you are not keen on communal dining, this breakfast may not be for you.

 The main public area is located on the first floor of Rotterdam’s citizenM hotel, incorporating the self-service check-in desk, bar area and the hotel’s so-called living rooms.
 It is.
 Large windows on two sides of this area give you great views of the Old Harbour.

-citizenM Rotterdam’s public area is thoughtfully and stylishly designed.
-Created to resemble a home environment its “living rooms” are furnished with cabinets filled with books and pieces of art, with a focus on Rotterdam’s maritime history.
+Created to resemble a home environment, its living rooms are furnished with cabinets filled with books and pieces of art, with a focus on Rotterdam’s maritime history.
 Relax on one of the stylish Vitra-inspired seats in front of the area’s fireplace after a busy day exploring Rotterdam’s highlights.

 There is also a bank of computers for guests’ use.

 citizenM hotel is in an excellent location in Rotterdam and is perfect for a solo traveller for a few nights.
-However, the rooms are small and I question if two people staying in one of its room would be just a little bit too cosy.
+As its rooms are small, they will be cosy for two people sharing.

 The enthusiastic young staff were super helpful and, without exception, friendly and cheerful.
 When I was forced to change rooms they offered me a complimentary drink by way of a thank you for my patience.

 >>> CLICK HERE TO CHECK PRICES & BOOK

 READ THIS NEXT: 10 Factors You Cannot Ignore When Choosing a Hotel